-You may have seen the details of the recent Listeria outbreak in hospitals around the country that was put down to pre-packaged food served in hospitals in England.
+You may have seen the details of a Listeria outbreak in hospitals around the country that was put down to pre-packaged food served in hospitals in England.
 According to reports, there were 5 people who had passed away after consuming salads and sandwiches that were pre-packaged and distributed in NHS hospitals.
 If you have suffered an illness, or have lost a loved one because of a Listeria hospital outbreak, this guide could offer assistance in making a claim for Listeria NHS compensation.

 In this guide, we cover information about making personal injury claims for Listeria bacteria whether you were a patient in a hospital, or a visitor.
 We cover the different strains of Listeria, such as Appendix B listeria and Internalin B listeria, and treatment options.
 But most importantly, we cover some information on past Listeria cases UK 2018, and what you could do to make a claim.